eagroom/IntroToRPresentation/index.md

 java script (knockout) application with a c# backend
 I think data science is important and it will become more important

-no real qualifications for this presenation other than
+no real qualifications for this presentation other than
 taking the coursera data science specialization

 ---